 Motion graphics can tell a story or convey an idea through animated productions or support proof of concept narrative design through storyboards and animatics.
 We can also bring graphics to life for idents and information displays on any screen.

 Motion Graphics Compilation Reel

 Motion storyboards and animatics can be used to sell conceptual narrative ideas at relatively low cost before moving to full production in either live action or CG.
 The example in the video below is from Ubisoft's Driver San Francisco.
 Atomhawk were given a script for the game's intro cut-scene, with the task of developing the script to storyboard.
 We then created an animatic and worked with Ubisoft's audio team to create a correctly paced animatic that could be signed off before expensive CG production commenced.

 Taking the same skills we use to develop an animatic, and then combining them with higher quality illustration and VFX, allows us to tell stories without the need for expensive CG production.

-The style also lends itself to past/future tense storytelling that is narrated or abstract story telling to music.
-In the trailer below, you can see how we used this method for the story of a game we were pitching through crowd-funding.
-We also used this method to produce all the animated character ending sequences for Injustice: Gods Among Us (WB Games).
+The style also lends itself to narrated storytelling about past or future events or abstract story telling to music.
+This is method we used to create all the animated character ending sequences for Injustice 2 and Injustice: Gods Among Us.